NBISweden/fastp-cleaning-6439/README.md

 ### Parsing the search results

-Searching for reference sequences in the fastq files are done according to a specific schema.
+Searching for reference sequences in the fastq files are done according to a specific schema using a script, [`parse_bam.py`](workflow/scripts/parse_bam.py), which parses the bam files.
 Please see the [README file](workflow/scripts/README.md) in the workflow/scripts directory for details.
+Workflow defaults for the script `parse_bam.py` are specified in the file [config.yaml](config/config.yaml).

 ---